 Lastly, if you are connecting headphones and you can’t hear anything, but when you disconnect them you can hear sound through the internal laptop speakers, you have to go to the Playback tab in the above screenshot and set your headphones as the default audio device.
 Make sure you connect them to the computer first before opening the Sound Control Panel applet.
 If you don’t see the headphones in the list, right-click in an empty space in the list box and select Show Disabled Items.

-Method 6 – Download the Microsoft FixIt Troubleshooters
+Method 6 – Try the Microsoft FixIt Troubleshooters

 Microsoft has a couple of troubleshooting FixIt solutions just for audio problems in Windows.
 They have a sound playback troubleshooter:

-Try them in order, sound followed by hardware troubleshooter.
+Click on the Find and fix playing sounds link first, followed by Find and fix problems with devices and hardware.
 These basically fix common sound and hardware problems on Windows PCs.
 It’ll save you some time in case it’s something simple.

 Method 7 – Update Your BIOS